S3 object storage

 You are now able to use your bucket to save data in using your credentials from your application.

-To delete a bucket using the aws client, follow these steps:
+Delete a bucket by using the aws terminal client.

 Note